FahimYareed/Hangman-Game/README.md

 * Restart Functionality: The player can restart the game by clicking the "Play Again" button, which resets the game state and selects a new random word.

+How to Run the Game
+To run the Hangman game, follow these steps:

+* Clone the repository or download the files.
+* Open the index.html file in a web browser.
+* Enjoy playing the game!

+Technologies Used

+* HTML
+* CSS
+* JavaScript

 > [!NOTE]
 > The code is not made responsive.